1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken on a beach, there are some people in this picture.
+The picture is taken on a beach,
-In the middle of this picture, there is a path with some chairs.
+In the middle, there is a path with some chairs.
-a woman in white is walking, two people are sitting on a chair.
+a woman is walking on the path, two people are sitting on a chair.
-On the left side, some people are walking on the beach, and a green flag is flying in the air.
+On the left, some people are walking on the beach, and a green flag is flying in the air.
-In the background I can see blue sky,  sea birds , and some trees.
+In the background I can see blue sky,  sea birds , some trees,and a building.
+It's a fine day
 ```